apache/druid/druid-0.23-release-notes.md

 ### Improvements to querying user experience

 This release includes several improvements for querying:
-- Added the SQL query id to response header for failed SQL query to aid in location the error messages (#11756)
+- Added the SQL query ID to response header for failed SQL query to aid in locating the error messages (#11756)
 - Added input type validation for DataSketches HLL (#12131)
 - Improved JDBC logging (#11676)
 - Added SQL functions MV_FILTER_ONLY and MV_FILTER_NONE to filter rows of multi-value string dimensions to include only the  supplied list of values or none of them respectively (#11650)
-- Added ARRAY_CONCAT_AGG to aggregate array inputs together into a single array(#12226)
+- Added ARRAY_CONCAT_AGG to aggregate array inputs together into a single array (#12226)
 - Added the ability to authorize the usage of query context parameters (#12396)
-- Improved query IDs to make it easier to link queryies and sub-queries for end-to-end visibility of a query (#11809)
+- Improved query IDs to make it easier to link queries and sub-queries for end-to-end query visibility (#11809)
 - Added a safe divide function to protect against division by 0 (#11904)
-- You can now add a query context to internally generated `SegmentMetadata` Query (#11429)
+- You can now add a query context to internally generated `SegmentMetadata` query (#11429)
 - Added support for Druid complex types to the native expression processing system to make all Druid data usable within expressions (#11853, #12016)

 ## Streaming Ingestion